Subfolders

 Being trained on a society's art, there are two possibilities for generative visual art software: it can hold an unflinching mirror up to that society, including reiterating its existing biases; or its creators can seek to consciously tilt the output to favor what they deem to be better choices, which opens the whole project up to accusations, and let's face it, perhaps the reality, of introducing other biases.
 The unfortunate truth is that at the time, people never thought to question making art that almost exclusively reinforced certain notions (of femininity, or anything else).
 They did not consider themselves to be biased.
 So too, despite the most admirable intentions, it's honestly a valid question whether or not current attempts to right historical wrongs are undoing bias,…

-home » Site Info » Site Maps & Index
+home » Site & Author Info » Site Directories & Finding Your Way Around

-Waxin' and Milkin' All of Y'all Square Heads: All Articles By Creation Date, from New to Old
+Waxin' and Milkin' All of Y'all Square Heads: Directory of Article Titles By Publication Date

-This is the list of articles by the date they were first published, from newest to oldest.
+This is the list of articles on this site, by the date they were first published, from newest to oldest.

 A log of all latest site changes & updates, which includes new edits & changes to existing older articles, is available on the Articles By Last Modified Date page.